dimitriskokoretsis/qPCR.CFX.process/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the R package `qPCR.CFX.process` is to facilitate the processing of real-time quantitative PCR results, exported by the Bio-Rad CFX Connect software.
+The goal of the `qPCR.CFX.process` package is to facilitate the processing of real-time quantitative PCR results, exported by the Bio-Rad CFX Connect software.
 It is meant for relative quantification of target genes, and supports one or multiple reference genes.